Modified visiting guidelines

 Patient safety is our top priority during this time.
 Our updated visitor guidelines are as follows:

 All visitors must enter through University Medical Center's Tulane Avenue entrance for temperature screening and to obtain a Fast Pass visitation sticker.
 This sticker is self-expiring after 24 hours and can't be reused.

 All visitors, regardless of age, are required to properly wear a mask within the hospital, unless eating or drinking.
-Refusal to wear a mask will not be tolerated.
-If, after education, a visitor refuses to properly wear a mask, the visitor will be required to leave.
+Refusal to wear a mask will result in the visitor being required to leave.

 COVID-19-positive inpatient visitation: